xandor-io/angular-material-sidemenu/README.md

 ## Usage

+Include the file in you html and add `ngMaterialSidemenu` in you module.
+Also this module has support for browserify.

-To use the sidemenu you can add the following markup:
+After that you can add the following markup:
 ```html
 <md-sidemenu locked="true">
   <md-sidemenu-group>